Image: Department of Foreign Affairs and Trade / Flickr

 Out-of-Network Costs: Either Partially Covered or Not Covered at All

-How your plan pays for out-of-network services depends on what type of health insurance plan you have.
+How your plan pays for out-of-network services depends on what type of health insurance network your plan has.

 HMO & EPO: If your health insurance plan is provided by a Health Maintenance Organization (HMO) or an Exclusive Provider Organization (EPO) then your plan does not pay for any services with providers that are out-of-network.